autowarefoundation/autoware.universe/map/map_projection_loader/README.md

 ### Using MGRS

-If you want to use MGRS, please specify MGRS grid as well.
+If you want to use MGRS, please specify the MGRS grid as well.

 ```yaml
 # map_projector_info.yaml